BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- It is not uncommon for people to spend their whole life waiting to start living. – Eckhart Tolle
+ You are the average of the five people you spend most time with. – Jim Rohn